When Is The Best Time

 You are not allowed to hike without a permit.
 The only way to get a permit is to either make a reservation for the lodge or for the campgrounds.
 Technically you could get a camping permit to save money (vs. the Lodge permit) and then simply try to hike forth and back on one day.

 However, that would be too strenuous and is not recommended.
-Also, as of 2019 you have to book a campsite for 3 nights anyway, which makes this 'suggestion' useless.
-PLEASE NOTE: As of 2016 you must have a permit booked in advance.
+Also, as of 2019, you have to book a campsite for three nights anyway, which makes this ‘suggestion’ useless.
+PLEASE NOTE: As of 2016, you must have a permit booked in advance.
 It’s no longer possible to show up and pay double to receive a permit.

 The hike down begins with a few switchbacks and then a long descent into the canyon.
 After 8 miles you’ll arrive at the village and register at the tourist office.
 They provide you with a wristband for each person registered, as well as a tag for each tent.
 You must wear the wristband throughout your duration of the visit.
 From the office, it’s another 2 miles to the Campground.